barmalei/zebkit/src/jekyll/docs.layouts.md

 ### Grid layout

-Grid layout splits container area to number of logical cells where children components have to be placed.
-Every children component can have specified constraints that says how the component has to be aligned inside the virtual cell (vertical alignment, horizontal alignment, stretching).
+Grid layout splits container area to number of logical cells where child components have to be placed.
+Every child component can have specified constraints that says how the component has to be aligned inside the virtual cell (vertical alignment, horizontal alignment, stretching).

 {% include zsample.html canvas_id='layoutSample5' title='Grid layout' %}